-Government and Community Affairs is led by Tom Lewis as the office works to build and strengthen Johns Hopkins‘ relationships with a wide variety of stakeholders, policymakers, business and community leaders, and neighborhood residents, whose interest and support are vital to the mission of Johns Hopkins.
+The office of Government and Community Affairs works to build and strengthen Johns Hopkins‘ relationships with a wide variety of stakeholders, policymakers, business and community leaders, and neighborhood residents, whose interest and support are vital to the mission of Johns Hopkins.

 Montgomery County Government and Community Affairs (Montgomery County, MD) | Sibley Memorial Hospital Community Affairs (Washington, DC) | All Children's Hospital Government and Community Affairs (St. Petersburg, FL)